qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 This one-line script, executed in any of the ways described above, binds our number-region command to key combination “control-number-sign”. ■

-## 3CHECK YOUR UNDERSTANDING

-### 11. What is meant by the pattern space in sed?

-* Brieﬂy describe the* ﬁelds* and* associative arrays* of awk.
+3**CHECK YOUR UNDERSTANDING** 11.
+What is meant by the* pattern space* in sed?
+12. Brieﬂy describe the* ﬁelds* and* associative arrays* of awk.

-### 13. In what ways did even early versions of Perl improve on sed and awk?
+* In what ways did even early versions of Perl improve on sed and awk?

-* Explain the special relationship between while loops and ﬁle handles in Perl.
+  14. Explain the special relationship between while loops and ﬁle handles in Perl.
   What is the meaning of the empty ﬁle handle, <>?
   15. Name three widely used commercial packages for mathematical computing.
-* List several distinctive features of the R statistical scripting language.
+## 16. List several distinctive features of the R statistical scripting language.

-### 17. Explain the meaning of the $ and @ characters at the beginning of variable

-names in Perl.
+## 17. Explain the meaning of the $ and @ characters at the beginning of variable names in Perl.
 Explain the different meanings of $, @, and @@ in Ruby.

-### 18. Which of the languages described in Section 14.2.4 uses indentation to control
+## 18. Which of the languages described in Section 14.2.4 uses indentation to control syntactic grouping?

-syntactic grouping?

-* List several distinctive features of Python.
+## 19. List several distinctive features of Python.
 20. Describe, brieﬂy, how Ruby uses* blocks* and* iterators*.

-### 21. What capabilities must a scripting language provide in order to be used for
+## 21. What capabilities must a scripting language provide in order to be used for extension?

-extension?

-* Name several commercial tools that use extension languages.
+## 22. Name several commercial tools that use extension languages.

-## 14.3

-### **Scripting the World Wide Web**
+14.3 **Scripting the World Wide Web**

 Much of the content of the World Wide Web—particularly the content that is vis- ible to search engines—is static: pages that seldom, if ever, change.
 But hypertext, the abstract notion on which the Web is based, was always conceived as a way to represent “the complex, the changing, and the indeterminate” [Nel65].
 Much of the power of the Web today lies in its ability to deliver pages that move, play sounds, respond to user actions, or—perhaps most important—contain infor- mation created or formatted on demand, in response to the page-fetch request.
 From a programming languages point of view, simple playback of recorded audio or video is not particularly interesting.
 We therefore focus our attention here on content that is generated on the ﬂy by a program—a script—associated with an Internet URI (uniform resource identiﬁer).4 Suppose we type a URI into a browser on a client machine, and the browser sends a request to the appropriate web server.
 If the content is dynamically created, an obvious ﬁrst question is: does the script that creates it run on the server or the client machine?
 These options are known as* server-side* and* client-side* web scripting, respectively.
 Server-side scripts are typically used when the service provider wants to re- tain complete control over the content of the page, but can’t (or doesn’t want to) create the content in advance.
 Examples include the pages returned by search engines, Internet retailers, auction sites, and any organization that provides its clients with on-line access to personal accounts.
 Client-side scripts are typically used for tasks that don’t need access to proprietary information, and are more